How To Choose the Best Consumer Wearable for your Research

 While many researchers tend to stick with the brands they know, be aware that different brands of consumer wearables collect different types of data and not all devices within the same brand collect the same metrics.
 Even when they do, that doesn’t mean they collect the data at the same level of accuracy or quality.
 Devices within a brand may have different types or generations of sensors in the watches, as this meta-analysis on Fitbit devices discovered.

 That being said, we suggest looking at validation studies comparing multiple devices for the metric(s) that you want to collect.
 Some devices may be extremely accurate for certain metrics but have a wider margin of error for others.
-If your study places a high priority on heart rate accuracy, the Polar H10 is a handy chest-strap device that is widely considered the most accurate method for obtaining heart rate since it uses electrocardiographic (EKG) rather than PPG-based signals.
-In terms of smartwatches, Apple’s Series 8 model comes with an FDA-approved electrocardiogram (ECG) sensor to measure heart rate.
+If your study places a high priority on heart rate accuracy, Movesense MD is a medically-certified sensor that uses electrocardiographic (EKG) rather than PPG-based signals.
+In terms of smartwatches, Apple’s Series 10 model comes with an FDA-approved electrocardiogram (ECG) sensor to measure heart rate.

 Smartwatch Heart Rate Validation